Bex has always been an artist with a fascination for texture and material.

 She lives at home with her husband, and business partner, David, and their two children.
 She hates cooking.
 On design days, when she isn’t blasting, hammering and forging, she has to exercise or she’s likely to explode.

-Working from a noisy, hot and vibrant workshop in Surrey, Bex loves her job, and is always excited by the next challenge.
+Working from a noisy, hot and vibrant workshop in Surrey, Bex loves her job, and is always excited by the next challenge, be it forging a garden feature for a private client, designing a piece of public art, or an upcycling project for the BBC’s Money For Nothing programme.

 “The thing that strikes you about Bex is the energy and enthusiasm that she brings to all her projects… The wealth of creative ideas that she came back with was overwhelming” – Jo Malone, fragrance guru and entrepreneur.